 5. Finally, we have 38 going into the stack through push operation.
 And when the last element is pushed into the stack, the stack gets full.
 This is as shown below.

-The push operation in stack works as mentioned in the above section.
-Now, we will see how the removal of an element from stack takes place, as described in the below section.
+The push operation in stack works, as mentioned in the above section.
+We will now see how the removal of an element from stack takes place, as described in the below section.

 2. Deletion or Removal Operations